 27.11.4 BSS_COLOR

-The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 27.9 (Spatial reuse operation) or reduce power consumption as described in 27.14.1 (Intra-PPDU power save for HE non-AP STAs)[CID 3084].
+The BSS Color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 27.9 (Spatial reuse operation) or reduce power consumption as described in 27.14.1 (Intra-PPDU power save for HE non-AP STAs) or update the NAV as described in 27.2.2 (Updating two NAVs)[CID 3084].

-An HE STA transmitting an HE Operation element shall select a value in the range 1 to 63 to include in the [CID 3085] BSS Color subfield of the HE Operation element that it transmits and shall maintain that single value of the BSS Color subfield for the lifetime of the BSS [CID 3086, 5387, 6786, 6779, 7166].
+An HE STA transmitting an HE Operation element shall select a value in the range 1 to 63 to include in the 6-bit[CID 3085] BSS Color subfield of the HE Operation element that it transmits and shall maintain that single value of the BSS Color subfield for the lifetime of the BSS or until the BSS changes the BSS Color to the new value as described in 27.16.2 [CID 3086, 5387, 6786, 6779, 7166].
 An HE STA that transmitted an HE Operation element shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of its HE Operation element.

 An HE STA receiving an HE Operation element shall set the TXVECTOR parameter BSS_COLOR of an HE PPDU to the value indicated in the BSS Color subfield of the HE Operation element received from the HE STA with which it is associated or intends to transmit.